chodges11/ADV_02.5/README.md

 1. Delete an existing status.
 1. Try to delete a non-existing status and confirm you get an error message.
 1. Save the status database.
+1. Make sure menu options are case-insensitive (i.e., typing "a" or "A" works in the same way).

 # Other requirements #